LasithaAmarasinghe/Real-Time-Speech-Recognition/README.md

 ## Overview

-* This project includes a system that can record live speech using your microphone and then transcribe it using speech recognition.
+* This project includes a system that can record live speech using the microphone and then transcribe it using speech recognition.
 * This can be used to automatically record and transcribe meetings, lectures, and other events.
 * This repository contains all the codes and resources of this project.